vnotex/vnote/README.md

 - Keep monitoring VNote and sending feedback for improvement.
 - Spread and promote VNote to your friends.
 Popularity is a strong power to drive developers.
 - Participate in the development of VNote and send [Pull Request](https://github.com/vnotex/vnote/pulls) to make VNote perfect.
-- Last, really appreciate your donate to VNote if you think VNote really helps.
+- Last, really appreciate your donate to VNote if VNote does help.

 **PayPal**: [PayPal.Me/vnotemd](https://www.paypal.me/vnotemd)